 MARSHALL HAS GROWN INTO A PREMIER MEDICAL DEVICE CONTRACT MANUFACTURER

 Marshall was founded in 1951, providing machined components to a broad customer base.
 Automatic screw machines filled Marshall’s floor.
-Over the past 15 years, we’ve narrowed our focus as a medical device contract manufacturer.
+Since the mid-1990’s, we’ve narrowed our focus as a medical device contract manufacturer.

 In 1951 Lawrence Gagner founded Marshall Manufacturing Company and worked by himself in a rented space on Marshall Street in northeast Minneapolis.
 The location of the space in combination with the “Screw Machine” services provided, invoked the name “Marshall Screw Products.”
 In 1956 the company moved to 4,000 square feet of rented space at the Griggs Midway Building in St. Paul.